LordAmit/muse/README.md

 3. ``AppName``:  Name of the App;
 4. ``Output``: Path of the folder where the mutants will be created;
 5. `OperatorType`: Type of operator to be used while creating mutants.
 Currently supported arguments are: TAINTSOURCE, TAINTSINK, SCOPESOURCE, REACHABILITY, SCOPESINK, and COMPLEXREACHABILITY.
-6. -d --dataleak  Option flag for defining custom data leak string
-7. ``LeakFile ``: Path of the custom data leak definition file
+6. ``-d LeakFile``:  Option flag and path of the custom data leak definition file

 ### Example